ascension-association/galos/README.md

 }
 ```

-4. If your target is AMD64, set `"GOARCH=amd64"` and add `"KernelPackage": "github.com/gokrazy/kernel.amd64",`
+4. If deploying via USB/SD at location /dev/sda: `gok overwrite --full /dev/sda` Otherwise, if you're targeting an already deployed instance: `gok update`

-5. If deploying via USB/SD at location /dev/sda: `gok overwrite --full /dev/sda` Otherwise, if you're targeting an already deployed instance: `gok update`
+IF deploying via USB/SD, plug into target device and boot from it.
+Use the URL provided in the output of the `gok overwrite` step to load in your source machine's browser (note: you may need to replace 'hello' with the IP address of the target device).

-6. Verify it worked by going to the gokrazy dashboard, clicking on the `/user/galos` link and reviewing the logs
+5. Verify it worked by going to the gokrazy dashboard, clicking on the `/user/galos` link and reviewing the logs

-7. Optionally, once confirmed working, edit your gokrazy config.json again and remove the `"github.com/gokrazy/hello",`, `"github.com/gokrazy/fbstatus",` and `"github.com/gokrazy/mkfs",` packages (and even `"github.com/gokrazy/breakglass",` if you don't need SSH access), then run `gok update` to further minimize the device contents
+6. Optionally, once confirmed working, edit your gokrazy config.json again and remove the `"github.com/gokrazy/hello",`, `"github.com/gokrazy/fbstatus",` and `"github.com/gokrazy/mkfs",` packages (and even `"github.com/gokrazy/breakglass",` if you don't need SSH access), then run `gok update` to further minimize the device contents